fluttercommunity/backdrop/.gitlab/issue_templates/Feature Request.md

 ## Summary

-(Summarize the bug encountered concisely)
+(Summarize the feature requested concisely)

 ## What new feature do you want?

-(What are you suggesting should be added
+(What are you suggesting should be added )

 ## What is reason for this change?